 We’re incredibly proud of the teamwork and camaraderie of this group.
 This paper is an important step forward in understanding and regulating cellular therapies, allowing them to become more widespread.
 The more we learn about these therapies, the more lives we can potentially save in the future.

-ASBMT leadership, along with the incredibly talented authors of this paper, hope you take the time to read it and assess our findings for yourself.
+ASBMT leadership, along with the incredibly talented authors of this paper, hope you take the time to read it and access our findings for yourself.